US Army Ranks and Jobs Guide: Your Roadmap to Military Success

 Symbols of Rank

-Enlisted soldiers wear chevrons on their sleeves or collars.
+Enlisted soldiers display chevrons on their sleeves or collars, while officers showcase their rank on shoulder boards or collars.

 Wearing the Insignia